Incoterms ® 2020 by the International Chamber of Commerce

 For the past decade, Incoterms® 2010 has provided critical guidance to importers, exporters, lawyers, transporters and insurers across the world.

-In its Centenary year, ICC is now preparing for the official publication of Incoterms® 2020.
+In its Centenary year, ICC has released the official publication Incoterms® 2020.
 Today, more than ever, participants in the global trade system require guidance and clarity.
-With the emergence of new technologies, government policies, and environmental regulations, Incoterms® 2020 will provide an updated common framework for buyers and sellers that reflects changes in market practice and is easier to use than previous versions of the rules.
+With the emergence of new technologies, government policies, and environmental regulations, Incoterms® 2020 provides an updated common framework for buyers and sellers that reflects changes in market practice and is easier to use than previous versions of the rules.

 The drafting process of Incoterms® 2020 involved extensive consultation with economists, lawyers, traders, freight forwarders and banking and insurance experts drawn from the network of 89 ICC national committees and dedicated industry expert groups.
 The participating national committees and ICC’s Knowledge Solutions Department have provided substantial contributions to update the Incoterms® rules.
-The final draft is now undergoing a review and approval process by the ICC Executive Board with the revised Incoterms® rules set to come into force on 1 January 2020.
+The final draft has now been reviewed and approved by the ICC Executive Board with the revised Incoterms® rules set to come into force on 1 January 2020.

 Beginning in 2016, the Drafting Group met regularly to analyse, discuss and consider more than 3,000 substantive comments provided by ICC national committees and specialised expert bodies.
 Four rounds of consultations took place with participation from ICC national committees and expert groups in November 2016, April 2017, November 2017 and May 2018.
 This process also included two in-person expert consultations with the Drafting Group, which took place in Beijing (2017) and London (2018).